zzzhehao/HPLNC_utils/README.md

 | `nexus2fasta`            | Sequence Utility                   | Convert NEXUS alignment to FASTA alignment                                                   | No                      |

 All functions have documentation that can be called with `help()` or `?` in R. Also check the PDF reference manual for details.

+Thanks Gemini for keeping some function tidy and robust when I was exhausted.